22 Sep, 2023

 The dry flower technique makes it simple to dry, conserve, and treat flowers while keeping their aesthetic appeal and timeless quality.
 The dahlia, larkspur, paper flower, annual chrysanthemum, marigold, strawflower, lotus pods, and other flowers can be air-dried and used as dry flowers.

-While floriculture is an ideal business and can be started with low investment, it will only flourish when it’s done with due diligence and under suitable climatic conditions.
+While floriculture farming is an ideal business and can be started with low investment, it will only flourish when it’s done with due diligence and under suitable climatic conditions.
 A high-yield floriculture demands:

 Moderate temperature- Flowers need an optimal daytime temperature of 8°C to 28°C. During nighttime, they need a cooler environment.
 Regions of extreme heat are not suitable for most flower varieties.
 However, certain flowering plants like orchids, hibiscus, and anthuriums, prefer warm temperatures between 25°C to 35°C.